 1. What are the COVID restrictions?

-For at least part of 2022 visitors to Hawaii will need to know what COVID restrictions are in place before visiting Hawaii.
+Through March 25, 2022, visitors to Hawaii will need to know what COVID restrictions are in place before visiting Hawaii.
 There are two types of requirements: requirements to enter Hawaii and then requirements to know once you arrive.
+Beginning March 26, 2022, there are no restrictions for entering Hawaii.
+You do not need to show a negative COVID test or proof of vaccine.

 This official Hawaii State site has all the latest and greatest information you need to know.